babylonchain/babylonchain.github.io/docs/user-guides/btc-timestamping-testnet/become-vigilante.md

 ---
 id: become-vigilante
-sidebar_label: Becoming a Vigilante
+sidebar_label: Become a Vigilante
 hide_table_of_contents: true
 ---

-# Becoming a Babylon Vigilante
+# Become a Babylon Vigilante

 Learn how to run the Babylon Vigilante program.